 Publication - Working Paper

 This study will examine the effect of political dynasties on local economic development.
 A political dynasty is defined as a network of family politicians who come to power in an election based regime.
 Dynasties are a prevalent form of transmission of political power in many new as well as established democracies.
-The results of this project are relevant in understanding the incentives of politicians to act in the interest of the voters in democracies where the de facto political power is concentrated in dynastic networks.
-The existing literature finds that political inequality can lead to worse policies and economic outcomes (Besley, Persson, Strum, 2010; Acemoglu, Robinson, 2010).
-However, more recent work suggests that the impact of dynasties should be heterogeneous.
-Besley and Reynal-Querol, (2015) find that growth is stronger in countries with hereditary leaders if constraints on the executive are weak.
-They argue that family reputation can be a mechanism to control moral hazard when formal institutions are weak.
-Bargan, Ferraz, and Rios (2015) find large increase in spending but no significant improvement in economic outcomes in Brazilian municipalities that elected dynastic politicians.
+The results of this project are relevant to understanding politicians’ incentives to act in the interest of voters in democracies where de facto political power is concentrated in dynastic networks.